baoqihuang/FlaskOnlineFoodOrdering/README.md

 # FlaskOnlineFoodOrdering
-# Online Bank
-This project is an online web-based bank system using React and Flask
+This project is an online web-based food ordering system using React, Flask and SQLAlchemy

 # Git setup
 Install [Git](https://git-scm.com/)